SwissClinicalTrialOrganisation/secuTrialR/paper/paper.md

 queries even to download a relatively small database, and high demand on servers.
 As such, approaches such as those for REDCap (e.g. the [REDCapR](https://CRAN.R-project.org/package=REDCapR) package which can interface to REDCap's REST API and download all data in a single query, but does no data preparation) are not suitable for secuTrial.
 Another approach is to parse data exported manually from websites (e.g. the [ox](https://github.com/acobos/ox) package for importing [OpenClinica](https://www.openclinica.com) exports into R).
-This latter approach is used in `secuTrialR`.
+This approach is used in `secuTrialR`.

 # Design